Land's End Coast Path: St Ives to Penzance

 St Ives to Penzance in 4 Days Walking Code: CSW5

-This is our middle length holiday from St Ives to Penzance.
+This is our middle length itinerary from St Ives to Penzance.
 One of the hardest, but shortest sections is on day one between St Ives and Zennor.
 With the slightly tougher section completed on day one, things become easier as the route winds down across the coastline to Penzance.

 |Day 1||Travel to St Ives for your first nights accommodation|